ama-bit/password-genie/README.md

 ---

 ## How It Works 🔎

-Passwords are evaluated using:
+*Passwords are evaluated using*:

   - Length
   - Character diversity (lowercase, uppercase, digits, symbols)
-  - A simplified scoring model designed for educational clarity
+  - A simplified scoring model (designed for educational clarity)

 ---

 ## Entropy Calculation

-Entropy is calculated using:
+*Entropy is calculated using*:

 ```bash
 entropy = length × log₂(character pool size)
 ```
-Higher entropy corresponds to greater resistance against brute-force and guessing attacks.
+**Higher entropy** corresponds to **greater resistance** against *guessing attacks* such as dictionary attacks, credential stuffing, password spraying, and full brute-force attacks.

 ---

 ## Crack Time Estimation ⏳

-Crack time is estimated using entropy-based assumptions and simulated modern GPU attack speeds.
+Crack time is estimated using **entropy-based assumptions** and simulated modern GPU attack speeds.

-These values are approximations, not guarantees.
+> ⚠️ These values are approximations, not guarantees.
+> 📢

 ---